 (iii) IRS Summons for Records

 Statutory time limit is also extended during the period of any proceeding if the IRS summons records from a third-party and the taxpayer institutes a proceeding challenging the summons or intervenes in a proceeding to enforce the summons.
+Read how long tax records required to be maintained?

 (iv) You Agreed for Extension of Limitation Date